It happens every year:

 What if I’m not doing any IC work in the current year?

 Per Title 26 Code 401(c)(B), if you have been a self-employed individual in any prior year, you are eligible to adopt a one-participant 401k.
-(I got this tip from @spiritrider, the most knowledgeable tax code guru on the WCI Forum.)
+(I got this tip from @spiritrider, who I consider the most knowledgeable tax code person on the WCI Forum.)

 What if last year’s income was a one-off and I don’t plan to do IC work ever again?